Pelikantapeten/p3-dad-jokes/README.md

   - <i>Will try to do the calculation inside Python instead.
 Update: Did overhaul all that had to do with average score.
 Removed the calculation of score from the spreadsheet and did the calculation in run.py instead</i>
 - When a joke is rated with a number containing a . or a , the application crashes.
   - <i>Added a try statement to check that the input is an integer</i>
+- On the end screens: If an integer or float value is entered the application crashes.
+  - <i>Created a nested function inside the end function that validates the input and prevents crashing</i>
+- Application crashes if enter is pressed without a value in the end screens.
+  - <i>Created a nested function inside the end function that validates the input and prevents crashing</i>

 ### Validator Testing